Planning alternative routes

 The type of alternative routes can be specified by setting AlternativeType when constructing AlternativeRouteOptions.

-It is important to give a reasonable amount of time for making a decision on switching to alternative routes.
-To do that, you can request that the alternative routes follow the reference route from the origin point for at least the specified number of meters and/or the number of seconds.
-This is achieved by setting the minDeviationDistance and minDeviationTime parameters when constructing AlternativeRouteOptions.
+It is important to allow enough time to decide whether to switch to an alternative route.
+To do this, you can request that the alternative routes follow the reference route from the origin point for at least a specified number of meters and/or econds.
+This is controlled by the minDeviationDistance and minDeviationTime parameters when constructing AlternativeRouteOptions.

 1val amsterdam = GeoPoint(52.377956, 4.897070)